 We currently have seven directors and anticipate that we may increase the number of directors upon the closing of this offering.
 Our amended and restated bylaws will provide that our Board of Directors is divided into three classes of directors, with the classes to be as nearly equal in number as possible.
-As a result, approximately one-third of our Board of Directors will be elected at the annual meeting of stockholders, with such elections decided by plurality vote, each year, except as provided in the amended and restated stockholders agreement that we expect to enter into upon consummation of this offering.
+As a result, approximately one-third of our Board of Directors will be elected at the annual meeting of stockholders, with such elections decided by plurality vote, each year.
 The classification of directors will have the effect of making it more difficult for stockholders to change the composition of our Board.
 Each director will hold office until his successor is duly elected and qualified or until his earlier death, resignation or removal.
-Any vacancies on our Board of Directors may be filled only by the affirmative vote of a majority of the remaining directors, although less than a quorum, except as provided in the amended and restated stockholders agreement, as described below.
+Any vacancies on our Board of Directors may be filled only by the affirmative vote of a majority of the remaining directors, although less than a quorum.
 Our amended and restated certificate of incorporation will provide that stockholders do not have the right to cumulative votes in the election of directors.
-At any meeting of our Board of Directors, except as otherwise required by law, a majority of the total number of directors that the company would have if there were no vacancies will constitute a quorum for all purposes.
+At any meeting of our Board of Directors, except as otherwise required by law, a majority of the total number of directors then in office will constitute a quorum for all purposes.